Top 10 Best Places to Visit in Africa

 1 being AfriVenture's favourite place in Africa!

-Try write down your own top 10 African Destinations before scrolling down.
+Try think of your own top 10 African Destinations before scrolling down.

 10. CAPE TOWN - SOUTH AFRICA